 You can choose not to have breast reconstruction.
 If you decide not to have breast reconstruction, you can have a flat closure after a mastectomy by the breast surgeon.
 This is also called going flat.

 Getting a second opinion

 It’s always OK to get a second opinion.
-Your plastic surgeon should be comfortable with it.
+Your plastic surgeon shouldn’t discourage you from getting a second opinion.